kewalaka/terraform-azure-starter-template/docs/Design-Notes.md

 ## Secrets management

-Secrets are to be sourced from KeyVault **only**.
 Terraform code must not contain sensitive variables.

-### Secrets for the Terraform remote state (AzureRM backend)
+Excluding the terraform service principal, secrets are to be sourced from KeyVault **only**.

+### Source the terraform service principal from an Azure DevOps (ADO) service connection.

-The pipeline task **terraform_creds_task.yml** uses AzCli to authenticate using the DevOps service connection.
+The pipeline task [terraform_creds_task.yml](/pipelines/tasks/terraform_creds_task.yml) uses AzCli to authenticate using the ADO service connection.
+This provides the following benefits:

-The Azure DevOps service connection could be made by the same person who creates the services principal which would make it unnecessary to share the service principal secret.
+* The ADO service connection could be made by the same person who creates the services principal which would make it unnecessary to share the service principal secret.

-This allows the Terraform state parameters to be sourced and stored for subsequent pipeline tasks without requiring additional infrastructure or configuration.
+* Sourcing the service principal details from the ADO service connection avoids the bootstrap problem for KeyVault.
+* If provided permissions, the pipeline can initialise the remote state (particularly useful in a lab).

-## Avoid the use of DevOps variable groups.
+### Antipattern - avoid the use of DevOps variable groups.

-Rather than use "secret variables", the preferred pattern is to use an external vault (for Azure, typically KeyVault).

-This allows their use & changes to be audited.
+Secret variables linked to a KeyVault would be acceptable, but are not used because this requires more effort to bootstrap compared to the approach taken.

+Variables groups not linked to a KeyVault should be avoided as changes to them can not be audited.

-Environment specifics are stored in the code for similar reasons (see next section)
+Non-sensitive environment-specific variables are stored in the code for similar reasons (see next section)

-## Environment specifics
+## Environment-specific variables

-The environments folder uses '.tfvars', each environment uses two files:
+The environments folder uses '.tfvars', each environment uses two files for storing non-sensitive variables:
 * a <env>.terraform.tfvars file
 * a global.terraform.tfvars

 The latter is for settings that are generic across all environments but which still should be parameterised.

-Note that "auto.tfvars" are not used to avoid accidentally sourcing the wrong environment details.
+Note that "auto.tfvars" are not used to explictly source the correct environment details.
+The following example shows how these are referenced in the pipeline:

-Within the pipeline, environment settings are quoted specifically, for example:

 ```PowerShell
 terraform plan -input=false -out=tfplan `